lmcinnes/umap/doc/plotting.rst

 .. image:: images/plotting_42_0.png

-As you can, the local dimension of the data varies quite widely across the data.
+As you can see, the local dimension of the data varies quite widely across the data.
 In particular the lower left cluster has the lowest local dimension -- this is actually unsurprising as this is the cluster corresponding to the digits 1: there are relatively few degrees of